-When I was in my mid-twenties, I worked as a junior engineer of a Fortune 100 company that supplied computerized navigation systems to the US Department of Defense (DOD).
-These navigation systems or GPS, if you will, were installed on various aircraft from military airplanes to space shuttles to nuclear warheads.
+In my mid-twenties, I worked as a junior engineer at a Fortune 100 company that supplied computerized navigation systems to the US Department of Defense (DOD).
+These navigation systems, or GPS, were installed on various aircraft, from military airplanes to space shuttles to nuclear warheads.

-I was a green card holder for five years at that time, and therefore, I am eligible to apply for citizenship.
-However, I wanted to be sure that that is what I wanted.
-So I asked my boss to give me some time to go back to my country, talk with my parents and decide if I want to become an American and take the job.
+I was a green card holder for five years then, so I am eligible to apply for citizenship.
+However, I wanted to be sure that that was what I wanted.
+So I asked my boss to give me some time to return to my country, talk with my parents and decide if I wanted to become an American and take the job.

-My parents were ecstatic that I came home and would love me to stay if I decide to do so.
-But, not my father’s business partner.
-At the welcome home party for me, he told my dad that he should take away and hide my passport and green card so I won’t be able to return to the States and then, I would end up working in their company.
+My parents were ecstatic that I came home and would love me to stay if I decided to do so.
+But not my father’s business partner.
+At my welcome home party, he told my dad that he should take away and hide my passport and green card so I won’t be able to return to the States, and then I would end up working in their company.

-I overheard my dad’s reply.
+II overheard my dad’s reply.
 He said, “you don’t know my daughter, she is strong-willed like her mother, and she believes that where there’s a will, there’s a way.
-If she wants to go back to the States, she will find a way.
+If she wants to return to the States, she will find a way.
 Case in point, she wanted to migrate to the States and be on her own, and she found a way to do that.”

-Now, why I am telling you this story?
+Now, why am I telling you this story?
 Because I wanted to illustrate that powerful phrase, “where there’s a will, there’s a way.”
-Yes, It is not an easy path to travel, but working through the challenges, being persistent and creating a plan that eventually led to what you wanted is an incredible feeling, it embodies MENTAL TOUGHNESS.
+Yes, it is not an easy path to travel, but working through the challenges, being persistent, and creating a plan that eventually leads to what you want is an incredible feeling.
+It embodies MENTAL TOUGHNESS.

 So, what do we need to do to develop mental toughness?
-It requires consciously working on ourself in many different areas.
+It requires consciously working on ourselves in many different areas.
 Here are five of them: